MESMER-group/mesmer/README.rst

 humans decide to follow.
 An interface between MESMER and global mean temperature emulators can be found at https://github.com/MESMER-group/mesmer-openscmrunner.

-At the moment, we provide infrastrucutre to emulate annual and monthly near-surface air temperature (MESMER and MESMER-M) as well as various climate extreme indicators (MESMER-X).
+MESMER provides infrastructure to emulate annual and monthly near-surface air temperature (MESMER and MESMER-M) as well as various climate extreme indicators (MESMER-X).

 MESMER is under active development both scientifically and technically.
 Future work will